-LIQUIDATOR'S MOTION FOR APPROVAL OF 2013 COMPENSATION PLANS
+LIQUIDATOR'S MOTION FOR APPROVAL OF 2015 COMPENSATION PLANS

-Roger A. Sevigny, Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of The Home Insurance Company ("Home"), hereby moves that the Court enter an order approving integrated compensation plans for the employees of Home in 2013 (the "2013 Employee Compensation Plans") and a compensation and incentive/retention plan in 2013 (the "Special Deputy Plan") for Peter A. Bengelsdorf, the Special Deputy Liquidator of Home (the "Special Deputy Liquidator") (collectively, the "Plans").
-Summaries of the incentive components of the 2013 Employee Compensation Plans are attached as Exhibits A and B as well as the related Ernst & Young LLP ("E & Y") advisory letter dated October 19, 2012 which is attached as Exhibit C. A summary of the Special Deputy Plan is provided in the Liquidator's Affidavit and in the E & Y advisory letter concerning the Special Deputy Plan dated October 19, 2012, which is attached as Exhibit D. The 2013 Employee Compensation Plans consist of annual salary programs supplemented by an Annual Incentive Plan ("Annual Plan") (Exhibit A) and a Collection Incentive Plan ("Collection Plan") (Exhibit B).
-The Special Deputy Plan provides compensation for services rendered on an hourly basis as well as an incentive/retention program.
+Roger A. Sevigny, Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of The Home Insurance Company ("Home"), hereby moves that the Court enter an order approving integrated compensation plans for the employees of Home in 2015 (the "2015 Employee Compensation Plans") and a compensation and incentive/retention plan in 2015 (the "Special Deputy Plan") for Peter A. Bengelsdorf, the Special Deputy Liquidator of Home (the "Special Deputy Liquidator") (collectively, the "Plans").
+Summaries of the incentive components of the 2015 Employee Compensation Plans are attached as Exhibits A and B as well as the related Ernst & Young LLP ("E & Y") advisory letter dated October 15, 2014 which is attached as Exhibit C. A summary of the Special Deputy Plan is provided in the Liquidator's Affidavit and in the E & Y advisory letter concerning the Special Deputy Plan dated October 13, 2014, which is attached as Exhibit D. The 2015 Employee Compensation Plans consist of annual salary programs supplemented by an Annual Incentive Plan ("Annual Plan") (Exhibit A) and a Collection Incentive Plan ("Collection Plan") (Exhibit B).
+The Special Deputy Plan provides compensation for services rendered on an hourly basis as well as a retention program.
 The Plans are intended to reward performance and reinforce retention of essential employees and the Special Deputy Liquidator in order to facilitate the successful, efficient and prompt completion of the liquidation process.
-The structure of the Plans is substantially the same as originally proposed and approved in 2004 and each year thereafter although the number of employees eligible to participate in the Annual Plan was reduced to 15 by 2012, and in that same year the Special Deputy Liquidator's base compensation was capped.
-The Plans and their estimated 2013 cost have been reviewed with the National Conference of Insurance Guaranty Fund's Subcommittee on Home which has advised that it has no objection to this Court's approval of the Plans.
+The structure of the Plans is substantially the same as originally proposed and approved in 2004 and each year thereafter although the Retention Incentive Plan was eliminated in 2006, the number of employees eligible to participate in the Annual Plan was reduced to 15 by 2012, the Special Deputy Liquidator's base compensation was capped in the same year, and the incentive portions of the Special Deputy Liquidator's compensation have been decreased several times.
+In 2015, participation in the Annual Plan is proposed to be further reduced (to 8) and the Special Deputy Liquidator has requested further reduction of the incentive portion of his compensation including elimination of his annual incentive bonus structure.
+The Plans and their estimated 2015 cost have been reviewed with the National Conference of Insurance Guaranty Fund's Subcommittee on Home which has advised that it has no objection to this Court's approval of the Plans.
 In support hereof, the Liquidator respectfully represents as follows:

-1. Liquidation Staff for Home.
+Liquidation Staff for Home.
 As described in the Liquidator's reports and the Liquidator's Motion for Approval of Compensation Plans dated April 5, 2004 (concerning the 2004 compensation plans) (the "2004 Compensation Motion"), shortly after the liquidation proceeding began in June 2003, the Liquidator determined that the most efficient way to organize the liquidation process was to hire the most critical Risk Enterprise Management ("REM") employees.
 This permitted the Liquidator to benefit from the continued involvement of experienced employees with prior involvement with the Home runoff.
 The Liquidator initially hired 98 employees (93 from REM and 5 others) to handle the liquidation of Home.
-The liquidation is presently staffed by 63 employees, 52 of whom are located in New York City, 10 in Manchester, New Hampshire, and 1 in Atlanta, Georgia.
-Affidavit of Peter A. Bengelsdorf, Special Deputy Liquidator, in Support of Approval of 2013 Compensation Plans ("Bengelsdorf Aff.") ¶ 3.
+The liquidation is presently staffed by 53 employees, 46 of whom are located in New York City, 6 in Manchester, New Hampshire, and one in Atlanta, Georgia.
+Affidavit of Peter A. Bengelsdorf,

+Special Deputy Liquidator, in Support of Approval of 2015 Compensation Plans ("Bengelsdorf Aff.") ¶ 3.